DrNH4CK3R/Insta-Dp/README.md

 # Insta-Dp

-Simple python script to download any Instagram display picture of both private and public accounts.
+🐍Simple python script to download any Instagram display picture of both private and public accounts.

 The tool is made using **Instaloader** module in python.